gigantum/gigantum-cli/README.md

 - If desired, quit the Docker app

-### Sharing

-There are two ways to share LabBooks; export/import and remote repository-based sharing.

-### Export/Import
-To export a LabBook, click on the the Export button in the LabBook Overview page.

-This will download a `.lbk` archive file to the `export` directory in your Gigantum working directory.
-You can then share this file with someone else or archive it.

-To import, simply drag-and-drop the `.lbk` file into the Import area in the LabBook Overview page.

-Note that if the file is large, import can take a little while.
-Also, importing a LabBook detaches it from the source, so it will always import into the currently logged in user's namespace.

-You cannot duplicate LabBooks.
-If you want to import a LabBook "on top" of an existing LabBook, currently you'll have to rename the original LabBook before Import.

-### Sharing via remote repository
-Currently, only sharing to the Gigantum cloud is supported.

-To share via a remote repository, simply click the "publish" button in the LabBook action menu, located in the top right corner of an opened LabBook.
-Once published, you'll receive a link that you can share with other users.

-By default all LabBooks are private.
-Click on the `collaborators` button in the LabBook action menu.
-Enter the Gigantum username of any users you wish to collaborate with.
-They can then enter the link returned by the publish operation into the new LabBook wizard to download and open your LabBook.

 ## Providing Feedback

 If you encounter any issues using the Gigantum CLI, submit them to this [GitHub repository issues page](https://github.com/gigantum/gigantum-cli/issues).

-If you encounter any issues or have any feedback while using the the Gigantum Application, use the `gigantum feedback` command to open the feedback form.
+If you encounter any issues or have any feedback while using the the Gigantum Application, use the `gigantum feedback` command to open the discussion board.

-For urgent issues, contact Gigantum.